-Establish an Entity Abroad
+Establishing an Entity Abroad

-Utilize an Employer of Record
+Utilizing an Employer of Record

-Top tip: Look for an EoR provider who also offers Global payroll.
+Top tip: Look for an EoR provider who also offers international payroll.
 That way, if you decide to expand into the new location further and set down more serious roots, you have a partner that can make that happen.

 If you’re working with a single provider who manages contractors, employer-of-record, and global payroll, a lot of this is as simple as changing their status in a single system.
-This is exactly what Papaya Global does best.

 Sidestep the complexities of establishing an entity abroad with pre-screened local in-country EOR partners that can hire your worker on your behalf, and then manage your entire workforce from a single dashboard, no matter where they are based, or the kind of worker they are.